cuayahuitl/SimpleDS/README.txt

-Dialogues=Number of dialogues for training/test (positive integer) Verbose=Shows compressed information or detailed info (false or true) SysResponses=Path and file name of system responses (e.g. resources/SysResponses.txt) UsrResponses=Path and file name of system responses (e.g. resources/UsrResponses.txt) SlotValues=Slot-value pairs of the system (e.g. resources/SlotValues.txt) DemonstrationsPath=Path to the demonstration dialogues (e.g. data/) DemonstrationsFile=Pointer to training instances from demonstrations (models/demonstrations.arff) SlotsToConfirm=Number of slots to confirm (positive integer, e.g. 3) NoiseLevel=Scores under this level (<=0.2) would receive distorsion to model noisy recognition AddressPort=Address and port of the client socket (e.g. ws://localhost:8082/simpleds) SavingFrequency=This number defines the frequency for policiy/output saving (positive integer)
+Dialogues=Number of dialogues for training/test (positive integer) Verbose=Shows compressed information or detailed info (false or true) Language=Defines the (spoken) language to use (english, german, spanish) SysResponses=Path and file name of system responses (e.g. resources/SysResponses.txt) UsrResponses=Path and file name of system responses (e.g. resources/UsrResponses.txt) SlotValues=Slot-value pairs of the system (e.g. resources/SlotValues.txt) DemonstrationsPath=Path to the demonstration dialogues (e.g. data/) DemonstrationsFile=Pointer to training instances from demonstrations (models/demonstrations.arff) MinimumProbability=Minimum probability (>=0) for probable actions considered for action-selection SlotsToConfirm=Number of slots to confirm (positive integer, e.g. 3) OutputPath=The directory where the output files (policy and metrics) will be stored NoiseLevel=Scores under this level (<=0.2) would receive distorsion to model noisy recognition AddressPort=Address and port of the client socket (e.g. ws://localhost:8082/simpleds) SavingFrequency=This number defines the frequency for policiy/output saving (positive integer)